AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/BaseElementType_1/README.md

 BaseElementType&lt;TDataType> Class
 ===================================
-AutomationML 2.1 APIThis class is a generic base class for CAEX elements with simple values.
+This class is a generic base class for CAEX elements with simple values.
 This class is used by the CAEX adapter only.

 Inheritance Hierarchy